VoxxxelAR/ARVoxelKit/README.md

 ## Example

-You can check demo, running ARVoxelKitExample target
+Check our example by running ARVoxelKitExample target